valitydev/erlang-templates/service-templates/GETTING_STARTED.md

 - [ ] **Documentation**

-    Please write a couple of words about what your service does and how it does it in appropriate section of the `README.md`.
+    Please write a couple of words about what your project does and how it does it in appropriate section of the `README.md`.